 static website using a

-To serve your content through a custom domain over SSL,
+HTTP.
+If you want to serve your content through a custom domain over SSL you

 Issue: I can't verify my domain.